CFB Comox

 CFB Comox's airfield is also used by civilian aircraft.
 The civilian passenger terminal building operations are called the Comox Valley Airport and are operated by the Comox Valley Airport Commission.

-The airport is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA).
+The airport is classified as an airport of entry by Nav Canada, can handle general aviation aircraft with up to 15 passengers, and is staffed by the Canada Border Services Agency (CBSA).

 History

 Military air base operations

 The Royal Air Force (RAF) constructed the airfield at the strategic location of Comox in spring 1942.
-RAF Station Comox was built to guard against any possible Japanese threat to North America.
+RAF Station Comox was built to guard against any possible threat from the Imperial Japanese Navy to North America.

-In approximately 1942 the aerodrome was listed as RCAF Aerodrome - Comox, British Columbia at 49°43′N 124°54′W with no listed variation or elevation.
+In approximately 1942, the aerodrome was listed as RCAF Aerodrome - Comox, British Columbia at 49°43′N 124°54′W with no listed variation or elevation.
 The aerodrome was listed as "Under construction - Serviceable" with two runways as follows:

 In 1943, the RCAF took over control of the airfield, renaming the facility RCAF Station Comox.
 The RCAF used Comox for training crews of transport aircraft for the rest of World War II, basing a training squadron flying the Douglas Dakota in 1944.

-From 1946 until 1952 the base was mothballed until tensions resulting from the Korean War and Cold War prompted reactivation and the establishment of a permanent RCAF base on Canada's Pacific coast.
+From 1946 until 1952, the base was mothballed until tensions resulting from the Korean War and Cold War prompted reactivation and the establishment of a permanent RCAF base on Canada's Pacific coast.

-No. 407 Maritime Patrol Squadron initially used the Avro Lancaster then Lockheed P2V Neptune, followed by the Canadair CP-107 Argus and now the Lockheed CP-140 Aurora.
+The 407 Long Range Patrol Squadron initially used the Avro Lancaster then Lockheed P2V-7 Neptune, followed by the Canadair CP-107 Argus and now the Lockheed CP-140 Aurora.

-No. 409 All Weather Fighter Interceptor Squadron was equipped with the Canadair CT-33 Silver Star and Avro CF-100 Canuck, followed by the McDonnell CF-101 Voodoo, an example of which can be found on display at the main entrance of 19 Wing.
+The 409 Tactical Fighter Squadron was equipped with the Lockheed T-33 and Avro Canada CF-100 Canuck, followed by the McDonnell CF-101 Voodoo, an example of which can be found on display at the main entrance of 19 Wing.

 In 1954, Comox became home to a Pinetree Line radar early-warning station, operated by the 51 Aircraft Control and Warning Squadron (radar).
 This facility was closed in June 1958 with the advent of more advanced radar systems such as the Mid-Canada Line and the Distant Early Warning Line (DEW Line).

 In 1964, RCAF Station Sea Island near Vancouver International Airport was closed and turned over to the Canadian Coast Guard.
-Sea Island's 121 Composite Unit moved to Comox and was reorganized as 442 Transport and Rescue Squadron, flying the Grumman HU-16 Albatross fixed-wing and Piasecki H-21 helicopter, later re-equipping with the CH-113 Labrador and CC-115 Buffalo.
+Sea Island's 121 Composite Unit moved to Comox and was reorganized as 442 Transport and Rescue Squadron, flying the Grumman HU-16 Albatross fixed-wing and Piasecki H-21 helicopter, later re-equipping with the CH-113 Labrador and de Havilland Canada DHC-5 Buffalo.
 The Labrador helicopter was replaced with the AgustaWestland CH-149 Cormorant starting in 2001.